 Step 1: Discover Your Passion

-• Which areas of fitness do I particularly enjoy?
+- Which areas of fitness do I particularly enjoy?

-• What relevant experience do I have?
+- What relevant experience do I have?

-• What services can I provide that a client would want?
+- What services can I provide that a client would want?

-You have to give clients a reason to choose you, and following your passion can help you achieve that.
+Ultimately, you have to give clients a reason to choose you, and following your passion can help you achieve that.

-• What you’re good at – this can include the things you’re passionate about, as well as any additional certifications you possess.
-For instance, you could’ve completed training to become a running coach, or have a qualification in sports nutrition.
+- What you’re good at?
+This can include the things you’re passionate about, as well as any additional certifications you possess.
+For instance, you could’ve completed training to become a running coach or have a qualification in sports nutrition.

-• Your experience – any relevant experience in a fitness environment should be something you mention, especially if you’ve worked in multiple different areas, or you’re experienced with personal training.
-You could even make your time in the role a focal point – “10+ years in the fitness industry” or “Worked as a 1-to-1 personal trainer for 5 years” are great examples of this.
+- Your experience.
+Any relevant experience in a fitness environment should be something you mention, especially if you’ve worked in multiple different areas or you’re experienced with personal training.
+You could even make your time in the role a focal point.
+“10+ years in the fitness industry” or “Worked as a 1-to-1 personal trainer for 5 years” are great examples of this.

-• Why you? – mention a selling point about yourself.
-It’s vital to remember that clients are paying not only for your services, but also for your time and your company.
-If you’ve adopted a specific style of training (like military-style sessions, or a more holistic approach), this is a key piece of information that clients will want to know.
+- Why you?
+Mention a selling point about yourself.
+It’s vital to remember that clients are paying not only for your services but also for your time and your company.
+If you’ve adopted a specific style of training (like military-style sessions or a more holistic approach), this is a key piece of information that clients will want to know.

 Check out this example of a personal trainer whose niche perfectly aligns with all the criteria we’ve mentioned above.